tonsky/rum/README.md

   (js/setTimeout #(rum/request-render react-comp) 1000))
 ```

-Note that `request-render` accepts React component, not Rum component.
-One way to get it is to save the return value of `mount`, we’ll see other ways in a “Writing your own mixin” section.
+Note that `request-render` accepts a React component, not a Rum component.
+One way to get it is to save the return value of `mount`, but we’ll look at other ways to do this in the “Writing your own mixin” section.

 Also note that `request-render` does not let you change component arguments.
-It expects that component is responsible to get its state in a render functoin itself.
+It expects the component to be responsible for getting its own state when the render function is called.

 This is already enough to build a simple click counter: